ffund/tcp-ip-essentials/lab0/1-0-prepare-workstation.md

 2. Where it says "New console split", choose "to bottom" or "to right".
 You can leave other options at their default settings.
 3. Click "Start".

-Note that if you need to split more than once, click on the pane that you want to split (so that it is the active pane) before using the green + symbol to split again.
+Note that if you need to split more than once, click on the pane that you want to split (so that it is the active pane) before using the green + symbol to split it again.

 To copy text from the terminal, select the text you want to copy.
 It will be automatically copied to your clipboard, and you can then paste it into any other application.